twigbio/liminal-orm/docs/getting-started/prerequisites.md

 ### Notes

 - It is important to note that Liminal only supports coverage for Benchling entity schemas and dropdowns at the moment.
-Future plans are to expand support to include all Benchling schema types and have 100% parity with entity schemas.
+We are currently working on expanding support to include all Benchling schema types (registry schemas next).
 Leave a comment on the [Discussions](https://github.com/dynotx/liminal-orm/discussions) forum on your vote for what should be supported next, or what is blocking you from using Liminal!